 What is a Lavalier Microphone?

 Lavalier microphones are small and designed to be discreetly pinned to an item of clothing or a stationary object throughout a recording.
-However, their size is deceptive, and they are still capable of recording high-quality sound despite being so small.
+However, their size is deceptive, and they can still record high-quality sound despite being so small.

-They are also a lot easier to transport between recording sessions, making them a great choice for anybody wanting to record from a remote location.
+They are also a lot easier to transport between recording sessions, making them an excellent choice for anybody wanting to record from a remote location.

 Movo LV4 Lavalier Microphone

-The Movo LV4 Microphone is a small, powerful lavalier microphone.
-One of the things that separate it from the crowd is that it is available in two different polar pickup patterns.
+The Movo LV4 Microphone is a small, powerful, lavalier microphone.
+One thing that separates it from the crowd is that it is available in two different polar pickup patterns.
 This allows you to get the best sound for your personal recording needs.

-The first model of the Movo LV4 Lavalier Microphone to take a look into is the LV4-O. This records with an omnidirectional polar pattern, picking up sound coming from all directions.
+The first model of the Movo LV4 Lavalier Microphone to take a look into is the LV4-O. This records an omnidirectional polar pattern, picking up sound from all directions.

-The LV4-O would be the best choice for anybody wanting a microphone that focuses on their own voice as well as others, and it’s great for interview podcasts or mic-sharing.
+The LV4-O would be the best choice for anybody wanting a microphone that focuses on their voice and others, and it’s excellent for interview podcasts or mic-sharing.

-This makes it the best choice for any solo-podcaster who would like their audience to hear every word they are saying clearly.
-It’s also a great choice for interview or group podcasts and will help to prevent any other voices in the room from being recorded.
-Instead, it will only pick up the voice of the person wearing it.
+This makes it the best choice for any solo podcaster who wants their audience to hear every word they say clearly.
+It’s also an excellent choice for interviews or group podcasts and will help to prevent any other voices in the room from being recorded.

-The two different polar pickup patterns are the only differences you’ll find between the Movo LV4-O & LV4-C.
+The two polar pickup patterns are the only differences between the Movo LV4-O & LV4-C.

 Both of the Movo LV4 models have a frequency response of 35Hz-18KHz.
 This is fairly wide and allows the microphone to record a variety of vocal tones, which it can then produce into smooth, conversational sound.

-Again, this makes it a great choice for interviewing as you’ll be able to record different voices week after week without worrying about your audio quality being compromised.
+Again, this makes it an excellent choice for interviewing as you’ll be able to record different voices week after week without worrying about your audio quality being compromised.

 We know that lavalier microphones are small on purpose and the Movo LV4 is no exception to this rule.
-One thing that does make it stand out, however, is its durability.
-The all-metal construction means this lavalier microphone is tough and can withstand bumps and knocks without getting easily damaged, unlike some plastic counterparts.
+However, one thing that makes it stand out is its durability.
+The all-metal construction means this lavalier microphone is rugged and can withstand bumps and knocks without getting easily damaged, unlike some plastic counterparts.

 It also features a removable lapel clip.
-This can be used to hold the microphone securely in place throughout the recording, no matter where you decide to place it.
+This can be used to securely hold the microphone throughout the recording, no matter where you decide to place it.

-Each of the Movo LV4 models comes with a generous 6-foot long cable.
-This allows you to set yourself up at a good distance away from your recording equipment and dramatically reduces any restrictive feeling.
+Each of the Movo LV4 models comes with a generous 6-foot-long cable.
+This allows you to set yourself up at a reasonable distance from your recording equipment and dramatically reduces any restrictive feeling.